Concealed Leak Refund

 What is a Concealed Leak Refund/Waiver?

-Council has adopted a Concealed Leak Refund Policy which applies to property owners in the Council’s local government area which have had a concealed leak.
+Council has developed a Concealed Leak Refund Procedure which applies to property owners in the Council’s local government area which have had a concealed leak.

 Application for a Concealed Leak Refund/Waiver